 When you read biographies of leaders, many of them talk about how they were shaped by their early experiences in helping others, which was something taught by their families.
-No matter how old your child, volunteering as a family is a great way to spend time together, while teaching values to your child and instilling a sense of community.
+No matter how old your child is, volunteering as a family is a great way to spend time together, while teaching values to your child and instilling a sense of community.
 An Independent study found that 67 percent of adults who remembered that their family volunteered when they were young said they now volunteer as adults.
 In contrast, only 42 percent of adults who did not remember volunteering with their family when they were young volunteer now.
 Studies suggest that kids are more likely to develop a strong sense of empathy when their own emotional needs are being met at home (Barnett, 1987).

 This book is written as a guide for teachers and parents seeking ways to educate children at a very young age.
 Their acts of kindness can make a difference in the world we live inhabit.
 Regrettably every time you turn on the television, it seems more prevalent to hear and read about increasing incidents of children and young adults doing harm to one another and less and less recognition of children and young adults helping their community.
-Although not mentioned on the front page of the newspapers, there are thousands of children reaching out to help those in need, making good choices on a day-to-day basis, guiding them on a path to becoming empathetic adults.
+Although not mentioned on the front page of the newspapers, there are thousands of children reaching out to help those in need, making good choices on a day-to-day basis.
+It is our job to guide them on a path to becoming empathetic adults.

 This book not only gives practical ways to teach empathy to children, it also chronicles acts of kindness of my daughter, Rebekah Davis, from the age of 3 to 13 in an effort to show that by teaching empathy at a very young age, it becomes a lifestyle choice; one that can shape a child into becoming a good citizen in today's society.
+You will also meet my son Benjamin and see how being kind as a child has helped him to grow to be a caring adult.

 This book also shows how small groups of kids in Miami from ages 2 through 18 created a movement called Kids 4 Kids to help others and the impact ripple effect their work has had in South Florida.
 Finally, you will be inspired by how the families in one small preschool in Miami, Kids For Kids Academy, have responded time and time again to local tragedies and how they have come together as a school "family."

-Take A Close Look At Yourself....What Do You See?
+Take A Close Look At Yourself....
+What Do You See?

-Before we continue, I invite you evaluate your relationship to money.
+Before we continue, I invite you to evaluate your relationship with money.
 If you look, you will realize how unimportant money really is and how your life will be filled with riches worth more than money itself once you realize this.
 Close your eyes and think for a moment, what is it that you really need to survive?
 Your list might include things like food, clothing, shelter, perhaps transportation, electricity, people who love you, good health, healthy family members, and good friends.
 Consider for a moment that if you have all that, not much else matters.
 Some of the happiest people are the ones who have the least.

-Once you change your relationship with money, you will learn that when you help someone else, you will feel like one of the richest people on earth .
-There are no words to describe how blessed you will feel and how unimportant all the "stuff" becomes in your life.
+Once you change your relationship with money, you will learn that when you help someone else, you will feel like one of the richest people on earth.
+There are no words to describe how blessed you will feel and how unimportant all the "stuff" will become in your life.